 - Combine the tomatoes (with juice), tomato paste, chicken broth, wine, salt, pepper, Italian seasoning, and bay leaf and pour over the chicken.

-- Cook on high 3 – 4 hours or low 7 – 8 hours, or until chicken is done.
+- Cook on high 3 hours or low 7 hours, or until chicken is done, but allow extra time for the following steps before eating.

 - If cooking on low, turn the heat setting to high.
 Remove the chicken pieces.